-Thea Johnson joined Stanford Law School in 2012 as a Thomas C. Grey Fellow.
+Thea Johnson is a Thomas C. Grey Fellow.
 Her scholarship principally concerns the development of adversarial systems with an eye towards how lawyers, administrators and policymakers can improve the efficiency and fairness of the modern adversarial model.
 In particular, she studies the roles of the public defender and prosecutor with an emphasis on how ethical boundaries influence these players.
 She also examines the role of criminal lawyers in Latin America’s recent experiment with a U.S.-style criminal justice system.

 At Stanford, Johnson teaches Legal Research and Writing and Federal Litigation.
 She also runs the Stanford Clemency Project, which submits commutation and clemency petitions on behalf of federal inmates.